 A scanned, wet signature of the e-filer is also acceptable on an electronically filed document.
 However, if for any reason the e-filer is filing a document non-electronically, then the document tendered to the Clerk must have a wet signature.

-No e-filer or other person may knowingly permit or cause to permit an e-filer's user ID and password to be used by anyone other than an authorized agent of the person assigned the user ID and password.
-All documents filed with the e-filer's user ID and password will be presumed for all purposes, including Fed.R.Bankr.P.
-9011, to have been filed by the person assigned the user ID and password.
-Furthermore, when a person places his/her electronic signature on a document but then uses another e-filer's user ID and password to file the document, that filing will be treated by the Court for all purposes, including Fed.R.Bankr.P.
-9011, as a document 'signed' by both the person whose name is on the document and the e-filer whose user ID and password were used.
+An e-filer may not knowingly permit their user ID and password ("ECF credentials") to be used by anyone other than their authorized agent.
+For the purposes of this policy, an authorized agent is limited to staff employed by the e-filer's firm/organization and does not include co-counsel.
+All documents filed with the e-filer's ECF credentials will be presumed for all purposes, including Fed.R.Bankr.P.
+9011, to have been filed by e-filer.
+Furthermore, when a person places their electronic signature on a document but then uses another e-filer's ECF Credentials to file the document, that filing will be treated by the Court for all purposes, including Fed.R.Bankr.P.
+9011, as a document 'signed' by both the person whose name is on the document and the e-filer.

 If the document is a joint or agreed filing, refer to "Joint or Agreed Pleadings" in Cases and Documents Subject to Electronic Case Filing.

 NOTE: On Official Forms, such as a Proof of Claim, signature blocks are not required.
 An e-filer may use either a wet signature or the “/s/ (typewritten name).”

 07/06/2023 - Allowable use ECF credentials updated in last paragraph.

 11/09/2011 - Provided a link for "Joint Pleadings."